 Have you spotted someone wearing a rainbow badge?

-If you see a member of staff wearing a rainbow badge at either of our hospitals, you can ask them about it, be open about your identity, and have confidence that they will listen and respond without judgement.
-If you need further support, they will do their best to help you get it.
+If you see a member of staff wearing a rainbow badge, you can ask them about it.
+It is a reminder that you can be open with all our staff about your identity and who you are.
+They will listen and respond without judgement and do their best to get you support, if you need it.